Democracy hijacked by identity

 At times, he also adopts an unnecessarily harsh tone, for instance when he devotes several pages to disqualifying other political leaders (although he does show some humour when, for his duplicity, he brands Junqueras as the cardinal).
 Such an unnecessarily retaliatory manner robs the reader of a chance to understand those social sectors which other parties legitimately represent.
 Equally as gratuitous is to pile on the flattery when it comes to members of his own party.
 These sections would have benefitted from a bit more balance in both form and content.

 A case in point is his abrasive obsession with Ciudadanos as a party which ‘champions recentralisation’.
-The lack of explanations or references to support this assertion would seem to suggest that such unwarranted remarks are the result of his frustration on realising that the inclusive project of the Catalan left to form a single benchmark nation, the Catalan nation, has failed and been instrumental, as the author acknowledges, in advancing the project of the nationalist elites and fostering social division.
+The lack of explanations or references to support this assertion would seem to suggest that such unwarranted remarks are the result of his frustration on realising that the inclusive project of the Catalan left to form a single benchmark nation, the Catalan nation, has failed.
+And is instrumental, as the author acknowledges, in advancing the project of the nationalist elites and fostering social division.

 The situation now finds this trade unionist, always dedicated to improving the lives of others, racked by doubt.